jekyllgrim/ZScript_Basics/13_Arrays.md

 * **Element** or **item**: an entry in an array that contains some data.
 * **Index**: the position of an element in an array.
 Indexes start at 0.
 * **Size**: how many indexes there are in the array.

+A **linked list** is another type of list-like structure that functions similarly to array but requires different syntax to iterate through them.

 ## Static constant arrays